merabet22/Telecom-Churn-Analytics/README.md

     # Telecom-Churn-Analytics
     Churn is one of the largest problems facing most businesses.
 In this project we build a model to predict customer churn with logistic regression.
-    Loan Prediction

     Clone this repo to your computer.
     Get into the folder using cd Telecom-Churn-Analytics.